GAMS-dev/miro/src/model/gamspy/bess/TutorialImages/tutorial_blog.md

 }
 ```

-We now reference `rv$timewise_input_data` in the plot rather than `data`, causing the plot to update whenever a table cell changes.
+We now need to reference `rv$timewise_input_data` in the plot rather than `data`, causing the plot to update whenever a table cell changes.

 <details>
   <summary>Click to see the full code of the current state</summary>